teancom/bolo/README.md

     rate    m/./

-This is a **catch-all** configuration, that expects all submitted metrics to be collected at at least a 1-minute resolution, and aggregate at the per-minute mark.
+This is a **catch-all** configuration, that expects all submitted metrics to be collected with at least a 1-minute resolution, and aggregated at the per-minute mark.
 Check **bolo.conf(5)** for details and more advanced usage.

 You'll have to create the bolo user (or adjust how you launch the